nivedh77/KANPEELI/README.md

 # Project Description

-KANNPEELI is an advanced AI-powered system that uses computer vision to detect, analyze, and count your eyelashes.
+KANPEELI is an advanced AI-powered system that uses computer vision to detect, analyze, and count your eyelashes.

 It provides sophisticated-looking statistics, ocular analysis, cinema-eye comparisons, rankings, and completely unnecessary scientific conclusions about your eyes.